-Content / Units Skills Knowledge Prior-Y7 Next-Y9 year, themed topics covering all of the 10 Big ideas for Science. scientific skills, links to numeracy and literacy.
+Content / Units Skills Knowledge Prior-Y7 Next-Y9 all of the 10 Big ideas for Science. scientific skills, links to numeracy and literacy.
 Literacy, Application, Recall, Data and Skills (LARDS) Unit 2 - Fireworks - Making, seeing & hearing fireworks.
 Unit 3 - Down on the Farm - cells, inheritance, genetics and evolution.
-Unit 4 - Materials and Recycling - Material properties and reactions. similar thematic style topics as year 8 and prepare students for deeper thinking and understanding of the 10 big ideas of Science.
+Unit 4 - Materials and Recycling - Material properties and reactions.
+Unit 5 - Going for Gold - Joints, respiration and the effect of drugs. similar thematic style topics as year 8 and prepare students for deeper thinking and understanding of the 10 big ideas of Science.
+In year 8 students will use their knowledge of the 10 big ideas and begin to apply them to the GCSE specification.
+Practical skills is developed further in year 9 with the focus on LARDS continuing.

 Implementation Marches Futures Links Summative Assessment The units are structured thematically as in Y7 to ensure students can holistically experience science and make connections between the three disciplines rather than being taught separately.
 The theme of each unit then has a narrative to help contextualize topics.
 Lessons are a combination of content-delivery with opportunities for learners to consolidate and then apply their knowledge to new situations as well as explore new topics through practical investigations.
-This is where pupil's LORIC skills will be really developed and reflected upon.
 At times in each unit, pupils are expected to research new information or apply their knowledge and work independently in this.
 Homework will either look to be research-based or a consolidation/extension of what has been done in class to develop key skills or enhance retention.
 Revision homework will be set once per unit and guidance will be provided on how to do this as well in-class revision which will be more structured and model good revision technique.
 WOW moments are interspersed throughout the course e.g. model digestive systems, making sparklers, growing micro biotic cultures, remote controlled car racing.
 There are many opportunities to develop numeracy skills across most of the units and these are assessed and developed through data assessments and feedback.
 Graphs in particular remain a focus along with the development of skills with equations.
 For each unit students are provided with a key word list and their literacy skills are assessed throughout the year along with a lot of practice of answering application-style questions to ensure we are preparing them for command words at GCSE.
 Year 8 Science is taught across 6 lessons per fortnight. on STEM careers and further education links.
-SMSC is covered in each topic (see All units include: LARDS assessments throughout the topics End of Unit Tests
+All units include: LARDS assessments throughout the topics End of Unit Tests